web-platform-tests/interop/charter.md

 The team makes decisions based on consensus.
 A decision has consensus if it has support from at least two participating organizations and no opposition.

-The team operates in public, except when otherwise allowed by this charter.
+The team operates in public, except when otherwise allowed by this charter, or by process documents specific to given metrics or other deliverables of the team.

 The team must publish a process document to define how it will develop a given metric.
 These process documents are adopted by a decision of the team.
 These process documents may define parts of their operation to be confidential to the team.